 Sahoro Resort is located in the southern region of Shintoku town in central Hokkaido.
 The resort is on the eastern slopes of Mt Sahoro and about 12km to the north of the main town centre area.
-A new northern area has increased the size of the resort by about 50% for the 2016-2017 season.
-The new area opens up 5 new courses (with only one classified as 'beginner') and they are serviced by a new quad lift.
+A new northern area increased the size of the resort by about 50% for the 2016-2017 season, serviced by a new quad lift.
+The new area opened up five new courses and for the 2017-2018 season all five courses will be opened as a 'Powder Area' - ungroomed courses, not suitable for beginners.
 Sahoro Resort Bear Mountain - a kind of 'higuma bear safari park' - is open outside of the winter season and located by the base of the ski hill.

 Hokkaido is the second largest island of Japan and also the largest and northernmost prefecture (though it is not usually referred to as a prefecture).
 It has coastlines on the Sea of Japan, the Sea of Okhotsk and also the Pacific Ocean.
 Sapporo is the capital city of Hokkaido and was host to the 1972 Winter Olympics.
 Hokkaido is home to the largest number of ski hills in Japan.
 While the majority of them are very small, some of the larger ski and snowboard resorts in Hokkaido - mostly found in regions to the west and east of Sapporo - are amongst the most famous in Japan.